📛 Title

 Category Answer

-🧬 Founder Fit: Ideal for geopolitical analysts with tech expertise
+🧬 Founder Fit Ideal for geopolitical analysts or data visualization experts

 ⏱ Why Now?